Mandelbrot set image very small Mohammed.Amin.com

 Some groups suffer charges of entryism while other groups are ignored.
 For example, there are many Roman Catholics in all three of the major political parties and in many cases they seek to influence policy on abortion.
 However I have never seen allegations of Roman Catholic entryism.

 I am not a member of IFE although several of my colleagues on the Muslim Council of Britain Central Working Committee are members.
 While writing this blog I spent some time on the IFE website.
 Some of its views I support such as the desire “to learn and embody the teachings of Islam and convey them to others in a wise, sensible and beautiful manner” which is copied from the Islamic Forum of Europe homepage.
-There are other views on their website which I disagree with, for example the article on apostasy which two years ago led me to write a rebuttal at the City Circle website.
+There are other views on their website which I disagree with, for example an article on apostasy which two years ago led me to write a rebuttal, originally at the City Circle website and now on this website.

 However, despite his best efforts, Andrew Gilligan fails to explain why in a free and democratic society, IFE members should not be free to join political parties and promote their views inside them.